curiousest/curiousest.github.io/_posts/2019-05-30-parable-patriarchy-chicken.md

 modified_time: '2019-06-17T00:00:00.001-05:00'
 ---

 I have a friend who is small.
-One evening walking on busy streets, I noticed that people kept bumping into her like a toy boat in rapids, smashing into rocks.
+One evening walking on busy streets, I noticed that people kept bumping into her like she was a toy boat in rapids, smashing into rocks.

 “You seem to be getting really unlucky - everyone is running into you.”